The building of work relationships

 In each case, the reasons for the chasm may be different.
 Sales teams typically have different incentives (quotas) than marketing (“branding”) teams do.
 Because of four generations currently sharing the workplace, oftentimes people don’t fully understand what IT does, creating friction. (“Don’t they change my password?”)
 And now for maybe one of the greatest chasms of them all: the issues in relationships between hiring managers and recruiters.

-The core relationship between the hiring manager and the recruiter
+The core relationship: hiring manager vs recruiter

 The goal is simple.
 Find the best qualified, interested and available talent on the market.
 If the goal is simple, the hiring manager understands what he/she needs and the recruiter is a great partner, why after decades of working together are we still debating this topic?

 There are many reasons.
 It will vary by company and/or the people involved.
 But in general, 3 of the more common ones are:

 - Lack of domain knowledge on the part of the recruiter